 But, you can always optimize a gig job, and why would you pay full-price for gas anyway?

-So, here are some tips to save on gas when you drive for DoorDash.
+So, here are some DoorDash hacks to save on gas while you’re delivering.

 1. Drive A Fuel Efficient Vehicle

 This one is a bit of a no-brainer, but you want to drive a fuel-efficient beater of a vehicle when doing DoorDash, not a pickup truck.